ayakashi-io/ayakashi-io.github.io/docs/guide/running-a-simple-scrapper.md

 ayakashi run --simple ./github.js
 ```

-The `run` command will download the latest chromium the first time it is run and place it in a
+The `run` command will download a recommended chromium version the first time it is run.
-`.chromium` directory next to our scrapper file.
 It will then start outputting some info about its progress and finally print a table on our console
 with the extracted data.